A Full Moon Consort

-As far as I can work out, Future Shock was a touring stageshow, utilising Cirkus (of One fame) as the production's band, with the songs being released under the show's name.
-Future Shock is a most peculiar album, to be honest; it lulls the listener into a false sense of security, beginning in a far more symphonic vein than the Cirkus album, before Tides Are Turning ends with the sound of the needle being dragged across the groove, while a voice remarks 'They can't write music like they used to in the sixties', and the band break into a by-numbers boogie, er, Boogie.
-There are other spoken-word interludes, some sillier than others, and a general overall feel of writers (none actually in the band, for what it's worth) who had ingested far too much Monty Python and bad drugs, and felt duty-bound (sadly) to foist their sense of humour on the public at large (see: their Roxy Music pastiche on Fruity).
+As far as I can work out, Future Shock was a touring stageshow, utilising Cirkus (of One fame) as the production's band, the songs being released under the show's name.
+Future Shock is a most peculiar album, to be honest; it lulls the listener into a false sense of security, beginning in a far more symphonic vein than the Cirkus album, before Tides Are Turning ends with the sound of the needle being dragged across the groove, while a voice remarks 'They can't write music like they used to in the sixties' and the band break into a by-numbers boogie, er, Boogie.
+There are other spoken-word interludes, some sillier than others and a general overall feel of writers (none actually in the band, for what it's worth) who had ingested far too much Monty Python and bad drugs, feeling duty-bound (sadly) to foist their sense of humour on the public at large (see: their Roxy Music pastiche on Fruity).

 As for the Mellotron (presumably played by Cirkus' Derek G. Miller), Tides Are Turning has a single-note string line that merges into a guitar lead, with discordant choir later in the song.
-Love Theme only has a few seconds of strings at the beginning, and Where We Came In has some quiet string chords dotted throughout the song, with more of the same on Forever And A Day.
-Love Theme features a distinctive strings part behind a more serious spoken-word piece about life and love, an' all that, while a few choir chords on Temporary True Believer round up the album's 'Tron content.
+Love Theme only has a few seconds of strings at the beginning and Where We Came In has some quiet string chords dotted throughout the song, with more of the same on Forever And A Day.
+Love Theme features a distinctive strings part behind a more serious spoken-word piece about life and love an' all that, while a few choir chords on Temporary True Believer round up the album's Mellotron content.

 Fuzz Face EP (1996, 15.28) ***½/TTTMr Doomsday